What is licensure and how do I obtain it?

 Counselors usually begin employment with a salary anywhere between $30,000 - $40,000 when working for a local social services agency.
 Private practice and specialty fields can be 2-3 times higher than regular counselor salaries.
 Click here for more information on counselor salary.

 What are the benefits of the Addictions Counseling Specialization?

 The Addictions Counseling Specialization provides you the ability to seek the Certified Advanced Alcohol and Drug Counselor (CAADC) credential from the Michigan Certification Board for Addiction Professionals (MCBAP).
 The combination of the courses below will prepare you for the academic and practical components needed to partially fulfill the requirements for certification.

 - COU-651 Clinical Diagnostic Assessment of Addictions

 - One course in ethics (i.e. COU-502 Counseling Ethics and Issues)

 - One 300-hour internship that provides experience in counseling people with addictive and compulsive conditions (i.e. COU 784/785).

-The addictions courses are accessible to all students from anywhere since the courses will administered in a 10 week online format.
+The addictions courses are administered in a 10-week online format.
 The training received will allow graduates greater marketability as it addresses a core struggle for many people (substance and non-substance addictions).
 The program also helps to prepare graduates for LPC Licensure in other states that may require an addictions course.

 Upon completion of the three addictions courses and the ethics course, you will need to do the following in order to receive the full certification: